ICAcap/NFLsearching/README.md

 # README file for NFL searching microservice
-This is up until Sprint 1.
+This is up until final deliverable.